thewiremonkey/PML/README.md

 # PML
-assignment for Coursera Practical Machine Learning
+Assignment for Coursera Practical Machine Learning

+RMD and PDF files for Peer Assesment